dozymoe/PyBuildTool/pybuildtool/README.rst

 temporary build directory of their own but they still share the same build rules.

-Currently stages were implemented like this: for ``cleancss`` tool, if the current stage was one of "dev" or "devel" or "development" it will do copy operation instead of css file minification.
+Currently stages were implemented like this: for ``clean-css`` tool, if the current stage was one of "dev" or "devel" or "development" it will do copy operation instead of css file minification.